 During adolescence homosexual attractions are more fluid than fixed

 Adolescence is well recognized for its sexual fluidity and instability of homosexual attractions.
 In 2007, Savin-Williams and Ream conducted a large longitudinal study that documented changes in attraction so great between the ages of 16 and 17 that they questioned whether the concept of sexual orientation had any meaning for adolescents with homosexual attractions.
-Seventy-five percent of adolescents who had some initial homosexual attraction between the ages of 17-21 changed to experience heterosexual attraction only.6 This is in stark contrast to the stability they found among adolescents experiencing heterosexual attractions.
+Seventy-five percent of adolescents who had some initial homosexual attraction between the ages of 17-21 changed to experience heterosexual attraction only.6 [Please see the attached review of the study, Prevalence and Stability of Sexual Orientation Components During Adolescence and Young Adulthood, and screenshot from the book, My Genes Made Me Do It, by Neil Whitehead, PhD.]
+This is in stark contrast to the stability they found among adolescents experiencing heterosexual attractions.
 Among these adolescents, fully 98% retained their heterosexual-only attractions into adulthood.7 Another study demonstrating significant change away from homosexual attractions in adolescence involved 13,840 youth.
 Of those initially “unsure” of their sexual orientation, 66% became exclusively heterosexual.8

 No studies have examined the success rates of SOCE among adolescents.
 Logically, however, if such high rates of change in homosexual attraction occur adventitiously, many adolescents who desire therapeutic assistance should succeed.